Are you working according to your calling?

 And what are the burning bushes in your world right now?

-So these questions also are shaping our staff times together at Yarra Valley Vineyard in this new season.
-They are great questions, not purely for the sake of fascinating conversations, because most of all because they freshly draw us into a place of obedience to our Master, and the fruitfulness that flows from that!
+For my money these are good questions because they freshly draw us into a place of obedience to our Master, and the fruitfulness that flows from that!
 So Godspeed on your journey and keep your eyes peeled!